 How Do I Get My Gums to Stop Bleeding?

 If you've noticed a little blood in your sink after brushing, you might think it is normal and shrug it off.
 Factors, like brushing too hard, pregnancy, injury, and swollen gums, can contribute to bleeding gums.
 However, it can also be a sign of periodontal diseases, such as gingivitis or periodontitis.
 To identify the source of your bleeding gums and determine the appropriate treatment plan, contact our dental experts at Advanced Dentistry of Centre County in State College, PA.
-We also offer our patients the convenience of an in-house periodontist, Dr. Sayuri Smith, who specializes in treating signs/symptoms of gum/periodontal disease.
 If you have bleeding or swollen gums, contact our office today to schedule an appointment with one of our dental experts.

 Ways to stop bleeding gums